-Upon arrival, students spend the first week in a series of workshops hosted by ACI related to gender, cross-cultural learning, health, and safety & security.
-Additionally, there are several planned outings into the city with an ACI guide to give the students a point of reference for navigation, and to show them how to use public transport in Dakar.
+Upon arrival in Dakar, students spend the first week in a series of workshops hosted by ACI related to gender, cross-cultural learning, health, and safety & security.
+Additionally, there are several planned outings into the city with an ACI guide to give students a point of reference for navigation and show them how to use public transportation in Dakar.

 Topics of Orientation Week: